Bailiff Fees: Magistrate Court Fines

 Enforcement Fee of £235 and ‘vulnerable debtors’

-Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are most important and have been put in place to protect debtors who may be vulnerable.
+Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are of importance and were put in place to provide protection for individuals who may be vulnerable.

-If you have any concerns about the fees charged by Marston Holdings, Collectica Ltd, Excel Enforcement or Swift Credit Service when enforcing a Warrant of Control in relation to an unpaid Magistrates court fine, you can email a question to Bailiff Advice using our popular Question page.
-Alternatively, you can contact us by phone.
-Please refer to our Contact us page for further details.
+If you have any queries about the bailiff fees being charged (and in particular if the bailiff attempts to charge ‘multiple fees’), you can email a question to Bailiff Advice Online using our online Enquiry Form.
+Alternatively, you can contact our free helpline.
+Please refer to our Contact Page for further details.

 A simple overview of the new Taking Control of Goods Regulations 2013 can be read here.